conceitedengineering/Compostable-Research/README.md

 Note 2: Bioplastic is misleading because it suggests that any polymer derived from the biomass is environmentally friendly.

+# Biodegradable
+capable of being broken down especially into innocuous products by the action of living things (such as microorganisms)

 [Wiki](https://en.wikipedia.org/wiki/Biodegradable_polymer)
 ### In the US the FTC sets the law